the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

 * Fix - Fixed issue with "Upload Theme" button not working properly when a notification was displayed on the Theme page.
 [CT-77]
+* Enhancement - Added an `email_list` validation check for validating a delimited string of valid email addresses.
+[ET-1621]

 = [5.0.13] 2023-03-20 =